 - 11. There should be mitigation measures specified if the function of an artificial reef is lost.
 Artificial reefs can be used to mitigate for damage to natural reefs and for damage to artificial reefs.
 However, natural (and to an extent artificial) reef habitat is not perfectly replaceable, so caution should be taken to reduce damage to natural and artificial reefs when possible. - 12.
-Investigation on the potential of artificial reef construction to compensate fishers (as in "buy-back") for any future expansion of no harvest SMZ areas should be conducted.
+Investigation on the potential of artificial reef construction to compensate fishers (as in "buy-back") for any future expansion of those SMZ areas designated as 'no harvest' should be conducted.